Cancer

 • Quitting smoking

 Undergoing a breast cancer risk assessment can also help to determine if a woman should seek out additional screening options or testing based on their risk level.
 These tools use a wide range of questions and health data to determine the level of risk for a woman developing breast cancer.
+It is recommended to review your risk results with your healthcare provider or make an appointment at the Breast Center.

 Recommended screening options include mammograms and/or breast MRIs, genetic testing, preventative medication, or preventative surgery.